OCULAR DISEASE DETROIT VAMC

 Phone: 313-576-1000 x65742

-The VA optometry residency program at the John D. Dingell VAMC, Detroit seeks to recruit
+The hospital-based optometry residency at John D. Dingell VAMC Health Care System

-include student teaching, clinical research, and both oral and written presentations.
+for scholarly pursuits, including student teaching, clinical research, and oral and

 Residency Supervisor: Phillip Elston, O.D.